 CBD Dosage for Cats

 The optimal dosing for cats (or dogs) is not known.
 There is active ongoing research on this topic.
 Based on our findings, we recommend:

 - .25 milligrams for every 1 pound of body weight for a regular dose (approximately 0.5 milligrams for every 1 kg of body weight).
 This means that a 20-pound (9.0kg) cat would get a 5-milligram dose.

 - .5 milligrams for every 1 pound of body weight for a high dose (approximately 0.5 milligrams for every 1 kg of body weight).
 This means that a 20-pound (9.0kg) cat would get a 10-milligram dose.

-For detailed dosing instructions: visit our Vet CBD Dosing Chart For Pets
+For detailed dosing instructions: CBD Dosing Chart For Pets

 Remember, let your veterinarian know you are considering using CBD in your cat.
 They can advise you on whether this will be safe to do based on your cat’s medical history and other treatments your cat may be receiving.
 Your cat will thank you tremendously.

 Give Your Cat a Massage